PayU Review

 Summary

-PayU is a credible emerging-markets PSP with two genuinely strong niches: Indian UPI processing under the RBI Payment Aggregator license, and CEE local pay-by-bank via the KNF-authorized PayU EMEA entity.
+PayU is a credible emerging-markets PSP, but its iGaming case has narrowed to one market.
 After the 2023-2025 Rapyd divestiture sold the LATAM and African Global Payment Organisation, PayU is structurally smaller and more focused than its '50+ countries' marketing implies.
-The technical stack is solid - PCI DSS Level 1, smart routing, network tokenization, mobile SDKs on five platforms, 150+ local methods.
+The technical stack is solid: PCI DSS Level 1, smart routing, network tokenization, mobile SDKs on five platforms, 150+ local methods.
 The gap for iGaming is specificity.
 No published gambling licenses, no named casino or sportsbook clients, no SoftSwiss or EveryMatrix connectors, no gambling-vertical sales team.
-The iGaming-specialist conversation belongs with AstroPay, PayRetailers, EBANX or Solidgate.
-For Indian skill-gaming, fantasy sports and lottery operators who need UPI as a primary rail, PayU is one of two or three viable options.
-For Polish licensed sports betting needing BLIK and local methods, PayU is the regional default.
-Outside those niches the public record doesn't justify making PayU a primary PSP.
+The iGaming-specialist conversation belongs with AstroPay, PayRetailers or EBANX.
+India used to be PayU's other iGaming case, but the Promotion and Regulation of Online Gaming Act 2025 (in force May 1, 2026) bans real-money online games and bars payment systems from processing them, which closes the real-money UPI deposits PayU was strongest at for Indian skill-gaming and fantasy operators.
+For Polish licensed sports betting needing BLIK and local methods, PayU EMEA is the regional default.
+That CEE niche aside, the public record doesn't justify making PayU a primary iGaming PSP.

 Strongest Point